-- A Preliminary Site Investigation has not revealed any activity requiring consent under the NES - Assessing and Managing Contaminants in Soil to Protect Human Health 2011. - The s42A report records3 that land use consent is required under the Operative Waikato District Plan - Franklin Section for the following reasons: - (a) For a non-complying activity under the following rule: - 29.4A restriction on service stations having frontage to Great South Road between Church Street and Selby Street. - For a discretionary activity under the following rule: (b) - (i) 15.4 Signs - exceeds the maximum sign height standard by 2m; - (c) For a restricted discretionary activity under the following rules: - (i) 9.5 Transport - non-compliance with the side road and nearest crossing separation standards - western and eastern entrances; - (ii) 15.5 Earthworks - exceeds maximum permitted volumes and cut depths by 772m3 and 4.5m respectively; - 29.5.11 Amenity planting non-compliance with planting and screening (iii) requirements on relevant boundaries; and - 29.5.16 Location of fuel dispensers non-compliance with minimum (iv) separation distances from entrances - western by 2.9m and eastern by 0.7m. - (d) For a controlled activity under the following rule: - (i) 29.5.8 Vehicle crossings and driveways - exceeds the maximum permitted width standard - western and eastern entrances by 2.5m and 1m respectively. - No relevant rule of the Proposed District Plan has legal effect.
-17. - 18.
-The application was therefore determined overall by Council to be a non-complying activity.
-That activity status was not disputed.
+- A Preliminary Site Investigation has not revealed any activity requiring consent under the NES - Assessing and Managing Contaminants in Soil to Protect Human Health 2011. - 16.
+The s42A report records that land use consent is required under the Operative Waikato District Plan Franklin Section for the following reasons: - (a) For a non-complying activity under the following rule: - (i) 29.4A restriction on service stations having frontage to Great South Road between Church Street and Selby Street. - (b) For a discretionary activity under the following rule: - (i) 15.4 Signs exceeds the maximum sign height standard by 2m; - (c) For a restricted discretionary activity under the following rules: - (i) 9.5 Transport non-compliance with the side road and nearest crossing separation standards western and eastern entrances; - (ii) 15.5 Earthworks exceeds maximum permitted volumes and cut depths by 772m and 4.5m respectively; - (iii) 29.5.11 Amenity planting non-compliance with planting and screening requirements on relevant boundaries; and - (iv) 29.5.16 Location of fuel dispensers non-compliance with minimum separation distances from entrances - western by 2.9m and eastern by 0.7m. - (d) For a controlled activity under the following rule: - 29.5.8 Vehicle crossings and driveways exceeds the maximum permitted width standard - western and eastern entrances by 2.5m and 1m respectively.